m-voit/concepts-of-programming-languages/study-project/paper.md

 }
 ```

-In Go immutability is quite similar to JavaScript and can't be easily achieved.
-Except strings, data types in Go are mutable by default and only primitive data types like `bool` and `int` can declared to be constant.
-Immutability of composite data types like Go's `structs` are in the responsibility of the developer. <!-- Rework -->

-For Go 2.0, there is a proposal to introduce immutable data types to Go.
+For Go 2.0 however, there is a proposal to introduce new immutable data types to Go.
 So this might change in the future, when Go 2.0 is released [git01].

 To sum it up, as of today there is some support for immutability in JavaScript and in Go, but not by default and not easily usable.